24+ of the Best Mexico City Cafes Worth Visiting

 I would say Cafe Avellaneda specializes in unique cold drinks that combine flavors, causing you to rethink how you considered coffee.

-With so many drinks and in such incredible cool varieties, Cafe Avellaneda makes a great Instagram moment.
+With so many drinks and in such incredible cool varieties, Cafe Avellaneda has a nice Instagram to follow.

 Cafe Regina

-Sit at wooden benches, or outside under umbrellas, and after you order your coffee, you’ll wish you ordered food when you see it come out to the other tables.
-So, save your appetite for breakfast and sit down at Cafe Regina for some eggs, bread and coffee.
+At this cafe, we had a choice of sitting at wooden benches, or outside under umbrellas.
+After we ordered our coffee, we wished we ordered some food!
+So, I recommend saving your appetite for breakfast and sitting down at Cafe Regina for some eggs, bread and coffee.

-Also, despite the old-fashioned decor and location in the Centro Historico, this cafe has WiFi.
-You may see anyone from locals to digital nomads trying to get some work done on laptops.
+Another fun fact: despite the old-fashioned decor and location in the Centro Historico, Cafe Regina has WiFi.
+You may see anyone from locals hanging out, to digital nomads trying to get some work done on laptops.

 With a fun name to say, you’ll find this Mexico City cafe in a few locations, including Polanco, Condesa, Cuauhtémoc and Roma Norte.
-While we wished we could have stopped by them all, we had to make a choice.
+Cucurucho is loud and proud about making coffee with Mexican coffee beans from regions like Oaxaca, Chiapas, Veracruz, Puebla and Guerrero.

 As for drinks that’ll stand out, try the espresso sonic, horchata with espresso (yum), cafe au lait and yuzu lemonade, for those not drinking coffee.
-You can visit their store online, to get coffee from Oaxaca, Nayarit, Guerrero, Veracruz and Chiapas (Mexico’s top coffee-producing states) by the bag.
+You can visit their store online, to get coffee from Mexico’s top coffee-producing states, by the bag.

 eNHORAbUENa CAFÉ